Chilean cuisine: Immigration to Chile

 During the nineteenth century, Chile began to form its own identity and food became a part of this.
 Immigration, which had been limited and incidental at the beginning of the young republic, was now actively encouraged by the Chilean government between late nineteenth century and early 20th century.
 The variety of produce increased with the arrival of German immigrants in the south of the country, who had a strong influence on Chilean cuisine, even until today.
 They brought with them pork dishes, sausages and pastries.
-Today, Berliners and kuchens are common in bakeries throughout Chile.
+Today, Berliners, strudels, and kuchens are common in bakeries throughout Chile.
 Italian immigrants contributed pasta and meat products, and in towns like Capitán Pastene in the south of Chile, they still prepare prosciutto in the same way as the first Italian immigrants.

 In the twentieth century, French culture had a strong influence on Chile, including its cuisine.
 French gastronomy and techniques influenced the preparation of the food, and even replaced some dishes, for example the Spanish tortilla, which was replaced by the omelette.
 Along with the Italians, Germans, and French came Croatians, Greeks, Palestinians, Belgians and Basques.

 In the 21st century, Chile is a modern and prosperous country with strong economic growth bringing greater disposable income and the consequent development of a rich gastronomic industry.

 To some extent, food consumption is related to blanqueamiento or whitening.
 For example, in Osorno, a Chilean city with a strong German heritage, consumption of desserts, marmalades and kuchens whitens the inhabitants of the city.
 While indigenous and raw dishes such a ñachi are associated with masculinity, European cuisine and specially desserts are considered feminine.